-- a) Tangible assets other than the real estate investments set out in Article 32 of these Rules must be assigned a risk weight of (100%). - b) Prepayments and accrued income for which a capital market institution is unable, or if it would be unreasonably burdensome for the capital market institution to determine the counterparty, must be assigned a risk weight of (300%). - c) Holdings of listed equity must be assigned a risk weight of (150%). - d) Cash in hand held by the capital market institution must be assigned a risk weight of (0%). - e) Exposures to the CCP other than for the trade exposures, collaterals and default fund contribution for which their treatments are set out in Section 6 of this Chapter, must be assigned the risk weight as follows: - 1) A risk weight for exposure to banks or capital market institutions in accordance with Article 23 of these Rules for exposures to a QCCP; and - 2) A risk weight for exposures to corporates in accordance with Article 24 of these Rules for exposures to a non-QCCP. - f) Exposures to the recognised exchanges and depositories must be assigned the same risk weight as exposures to corporates in accordance with Article 24 of these Rules. - g) Exposures in any other form of items for which rules regarding risk-weighted exposure values are not provided in this Chapter must be assigned a risk weight of (400%).
+- a) Tangible assets, other than real estate investments set out in Article (32) of these Rules, must be assigned a risk weight of 100%. - b) Prepayments and accrued income for which a capital market institution is unable, or if it would be unreasonably burdensome for a capital market institution to determine the counterparty, must be assigned a risk weight of 300%. - c) Holdings of listed equity must be assigned a risk weight of 150%. - d) Cash in handheld by a capital market institution must be assigned a risk weight of 0%. - e) Exposures to the CCP, other than for the trade exposures, collaterals, and default fund contribution for which their treatments are set out in Section (6) of this Chapter, must be assigned a risk weight as follows: - 1) A risk weight for exposures to banks and capital market institutions in accordance with Article (23) of these Rules for exposures to a QCCP; and - 2) A risk weight for exposures to corporates in accordance with Article (24) of these Rules for exposures to a non-QCCP. - f) Exposures to the recognised exchanges and depositories must be assigned the same risk weight as exposures to corporates in accordance with Article (24) of these Rules. - g) Exposures in any other form of items for which rules regarding risk-weighted exposure values are not provided in this Chapter must be assigned a risk weight of 400%.